 To train as an audiometrist, you first need to get a job as a trainee audiometrist.

-Once you have a trainee job you study for the Hearing Device Prescription and Evaluation Diploma by distance learning from TAFE, New South Wales, Australia.
+Once you have a trainee job you study for the Diploma of Audiometry by distance learning from TAFE, New South Wales, Australia.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.